 Whilst the exact time EPO oppositions take to complete can vary depending on the complexity of the case and the number of parties involved, an approximate timeline for these types of proceedings is illustrated below.

-We have a wealth of experience in oppositions before the European Patent Office (EPO).
-We excel at both attacking competitor’s patents as well as defending our clients from third party revocations.
-Our team is accustomed to handling high-value, complex proceedings and is, for example, currently attacking a suite of highly valuable, cutting edge life sciences patents relating to the revolutionary gene-editing technology known as CRISPR/Cas9.
+We have a wealth of experience in oppositions before the EPO, both in terms of defending our clients’ patents from attacks by opponents and attacking the patents of our clients’ competitors.
+Our team is accustomed to handling high-value, complex proceedings and is, for example, currently involved in attacking a collection of highly valuable, cutting-edge life sciences patents relating to the revolutionary gene-editing technology known as CRISPR/Cas9.

 Read the latest insights from the Schlich team reporting recent cases and updates from the EPO.